 You can consider selling with FBA if:

-If you choose to sell with fulfillment by merchant, it means you or another third party will handle the storage, shipping, and customer service of your products.
+If you choose to sell with fulfillment by merchant, you or another third party will handle the storage, shipping, and customer service of your products.

 You can consider selling with FBM if:

-According to research from Jungle Scout, 92% of sellers use Amazon FBA with 34% using both Amazon FBA and FBM.
-While 9% use FBM only.
+According to research from Jungle Scout, 86% of sellers use Amazon FBA, with 22% using both Amazon FBA and FBM.
+While 15% use FBM only.
 It is important to examine the pros and cons of selling using both methods and decide which is best for your business.
 You can also decide to use both methods to minimize your expenses and maximize profit.
 For example, if you sell large items that turn over slowly and small items that can turn over quickly, you might want to use FBM and FBA for each of these categories, respectively.

 After choosing the best business model and order fulfillment method for your business, the next step would be to choose your product.
-In choosing a product, it is important to carry out product research to see what products are low in competition but high in demand.
-You can go through Amazon’s bestseller pages to see top-selling items on Amazon in 2021.
-You can also go through product reviews, and carry out keyword research to gain deeper insights into what products have a healthy market in place.
+It is important to carry out product research to see what Amazon products are low in competition but high in demand.
+You can go through Amazon’s bestseller pages to see top-selling items on Amazon in 2025.
+You can also go through product reviews and carry out keyword research to gain deeper insights into what products have a healthy market in place.

 Now that you have your business model, order fulfillment, and product figured out, the next step is to go through the Amazon seller registration.

-Go to the Amazon Seller central login page and click on the “Sign Up” button.
-This will direct you to a page to login into your existing account or create a new one.
+Go to the Amazon Seller Central login page and click on the “Sign Up” button.
+This will direct you to a page to log into your existing account or create a new one.

 The next step is to select the country your business is located in and select your business type.